 - Applicants must have a temporary financial hardship resulting from an emergency situation as outlined above.

-Once we confirm that your application is complete and accurate, we will respond within 7-14 days.
+Once we confirm that your application is complete and accurate, we will respond as soon as possible.
 The application will be reviewed by an advisory committee and submitted for approval to the Dean’s Office.
-Students may only receive financial assistance from the Moody Student Emergency Fund once.

 NOTE: Moody College emergency funding may impact previously awarded aid, and is coordinated with the Student Emergency Services program and the Office of Scholarships and Financial Aid.
 You may be contacted for additional information in connection with this application.